Senior-Design-ECE-477/ESP32/README.md

 `ui_Welcome_Animation` Run the animation to go to welcome screen, and then back to normal.\
 `ui_ShowKeypad_Animation` Run the animation to show the keypad screen.\
 `ui_ShakeKeypad_Animation` Run the animation to shake the keypad rapidly.\
-`ui_ShakeLock_Animation` Run the animation to shake the lock icon rapidly.
+`ui_ShakeLock_Animation` Run the animation to shake the lock icon rapidly.\
 `ui_KeypadToHome_Animation` Run the animation to go from keypad screen to home screen\
-`ui_KeypadToWelcome_Animation` Run the animation to go from keypad screen to welcome screen and then to home screen\
+`ui_KeypadToWelcome_Animation` Run the animation to go from keypad screen to welcome animation\
 `ui_GetWifiBarNumber` Get current number of wifi bars displayed through enum WifiBars\
 `ui_SetWifiBarNumber` Set current number of wifi bars displayed through enum WifiBars\
 `ui_UpdateDateTime` Update the current time displayed to passed in time\